mbilyk/NIPM-Tutorial/README.md

     ![New Package Button](/Resources/NewPackage.png)
 1. Start typing the name of your package.
 In this case, it is *Simple Library*.
 If you accidentally click off of the display name, you can right-click on the **Display name** in the *Packages* pane and select **Rename**.
-1. With the `SimpleLibrary` package selected, in the *Properties* pane click on the `Package name` field (it should say `mycompany-myproduct`) we are going to name it `simple-library`.
+1. With the `Simple Library` package selected, in the *Properties* pane click on the `Package name` field (it should say `mycompany-myproduct`) we are going to name it `simple-library`.
 This will name the .nipkg file that same as in our other examples.
 You can also fill out any other properties you would like such as the Maintainer.

     ![Edit Properties](/Resources/EditProperties.png)
 1. Change the **Category** to `Infrastructure (hidden)`.